 More money needs to be made available for development of new products in the mobility market.

-Subsidises also need to be given to manufacturers on the cost of materials that need to be important.
+Subsidises also need to be given to manufacturers on the cost of materials that need to be imported.
 We need to give manufacturers every advantage to lower production costs.

 They are consumers themselves and they believe in lower costs.